 But it’s when we get to ″suspicion″ that things become very woolly.

-Suspicion is not proved: suspicion is based on ″intelligence″ which is about as far away from evidence as one can get.
+But often, suspicion is based on ″intelligence″ which is about as far away from evidence as one can get.
 Intelligence is unsubstantiated; it is not corroborated; it is not far removed from gossip.

 This is where it gets silly.
 Silly but very serious.